SM U-70

-SM U-70 was a Type U 66 submarine or U-boat for the German Imperial Navy (Kaiserliche Marine) during the First World War.
-She had been laid down in February 1914 as U-11 the final boat of the U-7 class for the Austro-Hungarian Navy (Kaiserliche und Königliche Kriegsmarine or K.u.K.
+SM U-70 was a Type U 66 submarine or U-boat for the German Imperial Navy (Kaiserliche Marine) during World War I. She had been laid down in February 1914 as U-11 the final boat of the U-7 class for the Austro-Hungarian Navy (Kaiserliche und Königliche Kriegsmarine or K.u.K.
 Kriegsmarine) but was sold to Germany, along with the others in her class, in November 1914.

 The submarine was ordered as U-11 from Germaniawerft of Kiel as the last of five boats of the U-7 class for the Austro-Hungarian Navy.
 After the outbreak of World War I in August 1914, the Austro-Hungarian Navy became convinced that none of the submarines of the class could be delivered to the Adriatic via Gibraltar.
 As a consequence, the entire class, including U-11, was sold to the German Imperial Navy in November 1914.
 Under German control, the class became known as the U 66 type and the boats were renumbered; U-11 became U-70, and all were redesigned and reconstructed to German specifications.
 U-70 was launched in July 1915 and commissioned in September.
 As completed, she displaced 791 t, surfaced, and 933 t, submerged.
 The boat was 69.50 m long and was armed with five torpedo tubes and a deck gun.